The Mountain Eagle (newspaper): Influence

 The reach of "The Mountain Eagle's" influence was not limited to Letcher County or the state of Kentucky, and would become nationally influential when an article was written about the Tennessee Valley Authority's involvement in strip mining.
-This gained attention from Harry Caudill and who rote a book in 1963 entitled Night Comes to the Cumberlands which focused on the issues the Appalachian area faced.
-This book's content was similar to that of The Mountain Eagle's touching on things such as strip mining, corrupt school systems, and poverty.
+This gained attention from Harry Caudill who wrote a book in 1963 entitled Night Comes to the Cumberlands which focused on the issues the Appalachian area faced.
+This book's content was similar to that of The Mountain Eagle's, touching on the same content such as strip mining, corrupt school systems, and poverty.
 This book gained national attention, drawing news reporters to Whitesburg.
-In November 1963 Homer Bigart, a New York Times reporter, traveled to Eastern Kentucky and wrote about the hunger faced in the area during Christmas time.
+In November 1963 Homer Bigart, a New York Times reporter, traveled to Eastern Kentucky and wrote about the hunger faced in the area during Christmas.
 This led to donations of food and clothes from all over the country, and became the first time the federal government considered an economic aid program for Appalachia.